 The Government of the Russian Federation through Rosimushestvo is the ultimate controlling party of the Group.
-As at 31 December 2019 and 31 December 2018 Rosimushestvo owns 50% plus 1 share of issued shares in the Company.
+As at 31 December 2020 and 31 December 2019 Rosimushestvo owns 50% plus 1 share of issued shares in the Company.
 Until February 2019 another 50% minus 1 share of the Company was owned by LLC Investor (related entity of Summa Group, ultimately controlled by Mr. Z. Magomedov).
-In February 2019 control over 50% minus 1 share of JSC "UGC" was transferred from LLC "Investor" to PJC "Bank VTB".
+In February 2019 control over 50% minus 1 share of JSC "UGC" was transferred from LLC "Investor" to PJSC "Bank VTB".
+In December 2019, PJSC "Bank VTB" transferred its share of ownership to LLC "Demetra-Holding", PJSC "Bank VTB" continues to exert significant influence on LLC "Demetra-Holding".